danielebruneo/remarkable2-hacks/README.md

 If you have installed Toltec (if you don't, go above and do it), installing rm2fb is as simple as `opkg install rm2fb`.

 ### Compatibility
-This is specifically for RM2 and does what it promise.
-Majority of the RM1 app will be able to work with this installed.
+This is specifically for RM2 and does what it promises.
+Majority of the RM1 apps will be able to work with this installed.
 This does not mean that all of them will work well, though.
 Here's a list of tested apps: https://github.com/ddvk/remarkable2-framebuffer/issues/14.

 ## Oxide
-Once you have the ability to install new software, you will need a way to launch that, a part from manually launch it from an ssh session.
+Once you have the ability to install new software, you will need a way to launch those (and go back to main screen), a part from manually launch it from an ssh session.
 That's what a Launcher does.
 And Oxide is one of those (among with draft, remux, etc).

 ### Setup